The Camera in Her Hands: How Women Redefined Nude Art Photography

 Francesca Woodman

-Performance, Surrealism, and the Gothic Self
+Performance, Surrealism, and the Elusive Self

 "Self-deceit 1" (1978) by Francesca Woodman